Niece Waidhofer Sports Tiny Thong, Showcases Bodacious Booty In Wintry Snapshot

 The model's dress had a turtleneck design and long sleeves.
 She also sported a pair of white thigh-high stockings that featured two small buttons near the top edge.
 She completed her snow bunny look with a pair of white boots that featured fur along the top edge.

-Niece wore her hair in a ponytail on the back of her head with long tendrils framing her face.
+Niece wore her hair in a ponytail, though left out a few long tendrils to frame her face.

 Many fans had nothing but good things to say about it.